DiogoSoares3/CRM-AI-Analysis/README.md

 - **Streamlit**: Provides the interactive dashboard for data ingestion and user-friendly visualization.
 - **Pydantic**: Enforces data contracts to validate new data inputs before processing.
 - **PostgreSQL**: Acts as the central relational database for storing both raw and processed data.
-- **dbt**: Transforms raw data into structured, layered formats (bronze, silver, gold) for analysis.
+- **DBT**: Transforms raw data into structured, layered formats (bronze, silver, gold) for analysis.
 - **Docker**: Containerizes the entire application to ensure consistency across environments.
 - **Terraform**: Automates cloud infrastructure provisioning, enabling scalable deployments.
 - **AWS**: Hosts the application infrastructure, including compute (EC2 and ELB), storage (S3 and DynamoDB), and database resources (RDS).